 V = Measured enclosure volume ft3 as determined by subtracting 50 ft3 (volume of vehicle with trunk and windows open) from the measured enclosure volume.
 For calibration tests when no vehicle is in the enclosure, do not subtract 50 ft3 from the measured enclosure volume.
-A manufacturer may use the measured volume of the vehicle (instead of the nominal 50 ft3) with advance approval by the Executive Officer, provided the measured vehicle volume is determined and used for all vehicles tested by that manufacturer:
+A manufacturer may use the measured volume of the vehicle (instead of the nominal 50 ft3) with advance approval by the Executive Officer following the process in subsection III.G.4, provided the measured vehicle volume is determined and used for all vehicles tested by that manufacturer:

 V = Measured volume – 50 ft3.